csmith/dockerfiles/README.md

 | linx-server        | https://github.com/csmith/linx-server                 |       ✅      |    ✅     |    ✅    |
 | postgres-13        | https://www.postgresql.org/                           |       ❌      |    ❌     |    ❌    |
 | vault              | https://github.com/hashicorp/vault                    |       ✅      |    ✅     |    ✅    |

+Images with the `-certwrapper` suffix have [csmith/certwrapper](https://github.com/csmith/certwrapper) included as the entrypoint, to facilitate obtaining SSL certificates.
+To keep image size down, certwrapper is built with the `httpreq` build tag (so can only use DNS providers that support the HTTPREQ protocol).
+Pull requests for more general builds are welcome, as these variations are obviously quite specific to my setup.

 Meaning of the status columns: